How Much Does Physician Assistant (PA) School Cost?

 More About Grants and Fellowships

-Scholarships can be available through the federal government, and through states, non-profit agencies, organizations, companies and more.
+Scholarships are available through the federal government, as well as through states, non-profit agencies, organizations, companies, and more.
 In general, these are merit based and don’t require repayment.
-Grants typically don’t need repaid, either, and these are usually based on need.
+(By contrast, grants are typically need-based.)

 There are numerous grants and scholarships that are specifically designed to help with PA program costs.
 As just one example, the Physician Assistant Foundation has provided more than $2.3 million in scholarships to more than 1,400 future PAs.
 Requirements include: